Sunday, October 18, 2020

 To listen to recordings of past sermons, click here.

 On October 3, 2020, thirty-two members of our congregation joined to hear eight youth share their belief statement "credos" with their families in the Courtyard to complete their Coming of Age program.

 We are a Welcoming Congregation

-We are a congregation which has historically stood for the civil rights of all people especially those affected by racism, and homophobia.
-We are a Welcoming Congregation, celebrating and affirming the active presence in our congregation of gay, lesbian, bisexual, transgendered and heterosexual members and friends, and their families.
+We are a congregation that has historically stood for the civil rights of all people, especially those affected by racism and homophobia.
+We are a Welcoming Congregation, celebrating and affirming the active presence in our congregation of gay, lesbian, bisexual, transgender and heterosexual members and friends and their families.
 We are actively engaged in dialogue about how to be a more racially diverse, multicultural, anti-oppressive congregation.

 SUNDAY PARKING (when in-person worship resumes): Please honor the parking spaces reserved for people with disabilities and limited mobility at the front of the church, as well as the spaces reserved for the Auction Winners.
 We encourage folks to carpool and/or park offsite, if at all possible.
 Parking is available at The Community Church, as well as alternate parking options.
 Click here for a map.
 Please note: parking is not allowed at the Kehillah across the street.